Indian Ballistic Missile Defence Programme: Phase 2

-Two new anti ballistic missiles that can intercept IRBMs are being developed.
+Two new anti ballistic missiles that can intercept IRBMs and ICBMs are being developed.
 These high speed missiles (AD-1 and AD-2) are being developed to intercept ballistic missiles with a range of around 5000 km.
-The test trials of these two systems were expected to take place in 2011.
-The new missile will be similar to the Terminal High Altitude Area Defense (THAAD) missile deployed by US.
+The new missile will be similar to the missile deployed by Terminal High Altitude Area Defense.
 These missiles will travel at hypersonic speeds and will require radars with scan capability of over 1500 km to successfully intercept the target.

 On 6 May 2012, Dr. V. K. Saraswat confirmed the completion of Phase-I and added that Phase-II was planned to be completed by 2016 to protect against missiles having range up to 5,000 km, and intercept missiles which are capable of hypersonic speeds above Mach 5.

-India is also planning to develop a laser based weapon system as part of its defence to intercept and destroy missiles soon after they are launched towards the country.
+India is also planning to develop a laser-based weapon system as part of its defence to intercept and destroy missiles soon after they are launched towards the country.
 DRDO's Air Defence Programme Director V. K. Saraswat says its ideal to destroy a ballistic missile carrying nuclear or conventional warheads in its boost phase.
 Saraswat further added that it will take another 10–15 years for the premier defence research institute to make it usable on the ground.

-The DRDO Floating Test Range is expected to assist in the development of the Phase 2.
-This vessel INS Anvesh (A41) was set to undergo sea trials in September 2021.
-The first successful flight of AD-1 missile was carried out on 2 November 2022.
-It was designed for endo-atmospheric and low exo-atmospheric interception against missile and, airborne early warning and control aircraft.
-Propelled by two-stage solid rocket motor and equipped with advanced control system, navigation and guidance algorithm in AD-1 increased the kill altitude bracket.
-Initially under Phase 2 program, AD-1 was designed to neutralize medium-range ballistic missile at 1,000-3,000 km range, whereas AD-2 was for intercepting intermediate-range ballistic missile at 3,000-5,500 km range.
-But according to Samir V. Kamat, AD-1 can now intercept incoming missile fired from a distance of 5,000 km.